SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.msig.md

 **Type:** void

-Exec action allows an executer account to execute a proposal.
+Exec action allows an executer account to follow through with a proposal.

 Preconditions: